Returning Students

 If a student has been placed on academic warning, probation, and/or suspended from the University, they must adhere to the following guidelines in order to return:

-2. First suspension: It is optional if the student wants to sit out one semester without being readmitted; however, if they sit out two semesters, the student will need to complete a readmit application and an Academic Plan of Study.
-The advisor will then submit an email to the Registrar’s Office at registrar@famu.edu
+First suspension: It is optional if the student wants to sit out one semester without being readmitted; however, if they sit out two semesters, the student will need to complete a returning student application and an Academic Plan of Study.
+The advisor will then submit an email to the Registrar’s Office at registrar@famu.edu.

-4. Final suspension: Student has to sit out an entire year.
+Final suspension: Student has to sit out an entire year.
+The student will need to complete a returning student application.
 When the student returns to the university, they will need to complete an Academic Plan of Study with their advisor.
 The advisor will then send an email to the Registrar’s Office at registrar@famu.edu.

-A student who has been permanently suspended (dismissed) from the University for academic reasons must remain out until they have earned their Associate of Arts degree (AA) before applying for readmission to FAMU.
+A student who has been permanently suspended (dismissed) from the University for academic reasons must remain out until they have earned their Associate of Arts degree (AA) from a Florida College System (FCS) institution before applying for readmission to FAMU.
 However, a student who has earned an Associate of Arts (AA) prior to entering FAMU must remain out until they have earned their Bachelor degree before applying for readmission to FAMU.
 The student must maintain a 2.00 or higher average (as computed by FAMU) on all work attempted at each institution, and be in good standing and eligible to return to each institution previously attended (FAMU Regulations 4.012).

 placeholder